Four Weddings and a Funeral: Plot

-At Gareth's funeral, Matthew recites "Funeral Blues", a poem by British-American poet W. H. Auden.
-Carrie and Charles share a brief moment and, later, Charles and Tom ponder that despite their clique's pride in being single, Gareth and Matthew were as a "married" couple.
-They wonder whether the search for "one true love" is futile.
+At Gareth's funeral, Carrie and Charles share a brief moment, while Charles and Tom then ponder that, despite their clique's pride in being single, Gareth and Matthew were like a "married" couple.
+They wonder whether seeking "one true love" is futile.

-Ten months later, Charles's own wedding day arrives; his bride is Henrietta.
-While seating guests, Tom meets and is immediately smitten with his distant-cousin, Deirdre, whom he has not seen since childhood.
+Ten months later, it is Charles and Henrietta's wedding.
+While seating guests, Tom meets his distant cousin, Deirdre, whom he has not seen since childhood; they are immediately smitten with each other.
+Scarlett and Chester are overjoyed to meet again.

 Carrie arrives and tells Charles that she and Hamish have separated following a difficult marriage.
-Charles, stunned, privately has an emotional crisis.
-After brother David and Matthew counsel him, Charles resolves to proceed with the wedding.
-During the ceremony, the vicar asks if anyone present has any reason why the couple should not marry; David interrupts and, using sign language, says the groom has doubts and loves someone else.
-Charles confirms this, and Henrietta angrily punches him, halting the ceremony.
+Charles has an emotional crisis inside the church's back room.
+After David and Matthew counsel him, Charles decides to proceed with the ceremony.
+When the vicar asks whether anyone has a reason why the couple should not marry, David uses British Sign Language to say the groom has doubts and loves someone else.
+Charles confirms this, and a furious Henrietta punches him at the altar, knocking him out and ending the ceremony.

-A few hours later, Carrie arrives at Charles' flat and apologizes for causing the fiasco.
-Charles says he loves Carrie and proposes a lifelong commitment without marriage, which Carrie accepts.
+Later at his flat, Charles and the group are discussing the fiasco when Carrie arrives to apologise for causing trouble.
+Charles again says he loves her and proposes a lifelong commitment without marriage, which Carrie accepts.
 As they kiss, a thunderbolt flashes across the sky.

-In an ending photo montage, Henrietta has married an officer in the Grenadier Guards; David married Serena, whom he met at the second wedding; Scarlett has married Chester, the Texan at Carrie and Hamish's wedding; Tom married Deirdre; Matthew has found a new partner; Fiona is shown with Prince Charles; and Charles and Carrie have had their first child.
+In an ending photo montage, Henrietta has married an Army officer; David married Serena; Scarlett has married Chester, the Texan; Tom married Deirdre; Matthew has found a new male partner; Fiona is shown with Prince Charles; and Charles and Carrie have had their first child.